Bankruptcy Exemptions & Consumer Proposals in Alberta

 There are many debt management options out there for Alberta residents such as debt consolidation, debt settlement and consumer proposals.
 However, if none of these options are suitable, then bankruptcy may be the right course of action.

-If taking the bankruptcy route, there are certain exemptions that cannot be seized by debt collectors.
+If going through the bankruptcy process, there are certain exemptions that cannot be seized by debt collectors.

 Harris & Partners is a specialist Licensed Insolvency Trustee with offices based across Canada, providing debt relief solutions to individuals and businesses struggling to manage their debt.